hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 @deprecated use the format '`texture <basename> cubic`' instead

-The base_name in this format is something like ’skybox.jpg’, and the system will expect you to provide skybox_fr.jpg, skybox_bk.jpg, skybox_up.jpg, skybox_dn.jpg, skybox_lf.jpg, and skybox_rt.jpg for the individual faces.
+The base_name in this format is something like `skybox.jpg`, and the system will expect you to provide skybox_fr.jpg, skybox_bk.jpg, skybox_up.jpg, skybox_dn.jpg, skybox_lf.jpg, and skybox_rt.jpg for the individual faces.

 @par
 Format2 (long): cubic_texture &lt;front&gt; &lt;back&gt; &lt;left&gt; &lt;right&gt; &lt;up&gt; &lt;down&gt; &lt;combinedUVW\|separateUV&gt;

-In this case each face is specified explicitly, incase you don’t want to conform to the image naming standards above.
+In this case each face is specified explicitly, incase you don`t want to conform to the image naming standards above.
 You can only use this for the separateUV version since the combinedUVW version requires a single texture name to be assigned to the combined 3D texture (see below).

 In both cases the final parameter means the following: